Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: LEARNING CONTEXTUAL MONITORS

 After $T$ rounds, the learner outputs a monitor $\pi_T$ corresponding to the matrix $\theta$, whose rows are the vectors $\theta_{T,c_1},\dots, \theta_{T,c_{|C|}}$.
 In the following, we provide details about the individual steps.

 \paragraph{\textbf{Select context and controller (Line 3)}}

 The key component of our approach is how to decide which controller to test over what context during the learning phase.
-We do this using the value of an uncertainty metric based on the Hessian of the negative log-likelihood: Intuitively, the Hessian indicates the curvature while moving in a particular direction.
+We do this using the value of an uncertainty metric based on the Hessian of the negative log-likelihood:

+where $\dot{\sigma}(.)$ is the derivative of $\sigma(.)$.
+Intuitively, the Hessian indicates the curvature while moving in a particular direction.
 A higher curvature indicates more sensitivity to changes in that direction, which is linked to more uncertainty because small changes lead to unpredictable results.
 This notion of uncertainty is inspired by work done on logistic bandits~\cite{FilippiCGS10,faury2020improved,kveton2020randomized}.
-The technical details can be found in the appendix.
+The technical details can be found in the Appendix.

-Choosing a controller in a round can be done in many ways.
-A prominent way is to randomly sample a context, according to a given distribution, and then choose the controller with the highest uncertainty.
+Choosing a controller in a round can now be done in many ways.
+A prominent way is to randomly sample a context first, according to a given distribution, and then choose the controller with the highest uncertainty.
 Another method that provides better theoretical upper bounds on regret, and which we show to be effective in our experiments, is to choose the controller with the highest uncertainty over all contexts.
 In \Cref{theorem:theorem1}, we show the order of these bounds.
 This is an adaptation of the sampling rule of \cite{Das2024ActivePO} to our setting.

 At a high level, the computation in round $t$ can be done using the current MLE values $\theta_{t,c}$ for each controller $c$ and the corresponding Hessian of the negative log-likelihood to measure the epistemic uncertainty about a controller's safety in a given context.
 Since initially we do not have information about the values $\theta_{t,c}$, the implementation runs the system once with each controller in a random context before using the uncertainty values.
-We leave the complete mathematical formulation to the appendix.
+The complete mathematical formulation can be found in the Appendix.

-\paragraph{\textbf{Evaluate a controller (Line 4)}} A selected controller $C_t$ is evaluated over a context $\xi_t$, w.r.t. the specification $\varphi$, by running the system with $C_t$ and computing $Y_t$, indicating whether the specification was violated or not.
-The latter can be computed by using any trace checking algorithm for $\varphi$.
+\paragraph{\textbf{Evaluate a controller (Line 4)}} A selected controller $c_t$ is evaluated over the context $\xi_t$, with respect to the specification $\varphi$.
+Evaluation is done by running a simulation where the system is restricted to only using the controller $c_t$, and computing $Y_t$, which captures whether the specification $\varphi$ was violated or not.